serv/serv.github.io/_posts/2016-06-02-fixing-memory-leak-on-production-node-application.md

 were restarting our servers every 4 to 5 hours.
-Thank god we have a globally distributed team (Croatia, and Argentina), it could've been a lot tougher without having team member.
-I can't emphasize this point enough, but I will take another opportunity to praise having globally distributed software development team in another post in the future.
+Thank god we have a globally distributed team (Croatia, and Argentina), it could've been a lot tougher without having team members in other timezones.
+I can't emphasize this point enough, and I will take another opportunity to praise having globally distributed software development team in another post in the future.